 API testing tool

 To improve API security testing, you can incorporate tools.
-Therefore, let’s look at the API security testing tools below:
+So, let’s look at the API security testing tools below:

 • Postman